zengbing15/lumos_doc/docs/preparation/setupsystem.md

 ## System Recommendations

-CKB DApps can be developed upon Lumos on all major platforms including Linux, Windows, and Mac.
+CKB DApps can be developed upon Lumos on all major platforms including Linux, Windows, and macOS.

 ## Install Node.js